 Bienvenue!
-I created this blog to tell a story, and I hope it’s a good one: the story of the year I exchanged central Missouri for central France.
+I created this blog to tell the story of the year I exchanged central Missouri for central France.

 My name is Jessica Journey and I am a recent graduate of the University of Missouri.
 I hold bachelor’s degrees in English, French, and Linguistics.

-Ready for the next adventure, I’m going abroad as a language assistant with the Teaching Assistant Program In France.
-TAPIF is “a joint initiative of the French Ministry of Education, the Centre international d’études pédagogiques (CIEP) and the Cultural Services of the French Embassy.
+TAPIF, or how I found myself among the ancient volcanoes of the Auvergne region, is “a joint initiative of the French Ministry of Education, the Centre international d’études pédagogiques (CIEP) and the Cultural Services of the French Embassy.
 The program’s goal is to strengthen English-language instruction in French schools by establishing a native speaker presence, while also providing American Francophiles with excellent teaching experience and first-hand knowledge of French language and culture.”

 Passion, drive, joy.